Monday, June 15, 2026

 How biostimulants work

 “When a plant is stressed, it redirects energy away from growth and yield toward survival.
-Biostimulants help plants maintain growth and quality even under tough conditions,” Moodley explains.
+Biostimulants can help plants maintain growth and quality even under tough conditions,” Moodley explains.

 She notes that understanding how these products work enables the development of practical solutions that are effectively applied under real farm conditions.